 The Ph.D.
 Program in Guidance and Counseling is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP), a specialized accrediting body recognized by the Council on Postsecondary Education (COPA).
-In addition, Marriage and Family Counseling/Therapy has Candidacy Status from the Commission of Marriage and Family Therapy Education (COAMFTE) of the American Association of Marriage and Family Therapy (AAMFT).
+In addition, Marriage and Family Counseling/Therapy\ has Candidacy Status from the Commission of Marriage and Family Therapy (AAMFT).